ut-amrl/robofleet/README.md

 ![Overview diagram](https://github.com/ut-amrl/robofleet/blob/1fa0a7acb2895eed4e452c627a4d8cc2d26e241f/overview_diagram.png)

+This project is the implemntation of `Robofleet: Open Source Communication and Management for Fleets of Autonomous Robots` as presented at IROS 2021.
+The link to the original paper can be found here: https://arxiv.org/pdf/2103.06993

 This project aims to create a system that enables [ROS][ros]-based robot-to-robot communication, as well as visualization of robot data via a web-based frontend.
 Robots will run a client application to exchange data with a central server.

 Each physical robot has existing control software, which publishes messages to the robot’s [ROS topics][ros topics].
 The Robofleet client will exchange these existing messages with the Robofleet server.
 Using Robofleet, this software may also subscribe to ROS topics for information from other robots or control messages.